 A first idea could be that, as Brian Zamulinski argues, Clifford endorsed a version of rule-consequentialism.
 In other words, Clifford assumed what Brad Hooker has termed an ‘expectabilist rule-consequentialist criterion of blameworthiness’: an act is blameworthy if and only if it is forbidden by the rules the acceptance of which would result in the greatest expected good (‘Rule Consequentialism’, 22).
 Implicitly we are asked to infer that by ‘stifling his doubts’ (EoB 70), the shipowner violates a rule accordance with which would maximise expected moral good.
 As Zamulinski puts it, Clifford holds that ‘[e]ndangering others can be condemned on consequentialist grounds because there is an overhigh probability that the act that endangers others will result in harm to them’ (‘A Defence of The Ethics of Belief’, 83).
 Yet, we submit, reading Clifford as a rule-consequentialist goes against key passages of EoB and makes that essay incongruous with RaW in easily avoidable ways.
 Consequences were of moral importance to Clifford in a way even more indirect than rule-consequentialism can allow.

 In some parts of EoB, Clifford clearly disavows consequentialism, as in his insistence that the source of the shipowner’s guilt lies exclusively in the origin of his belief (71).
 What needs careful consideration, then, are those passages where Clifford seems to embrace a consequentialist metaethics by elaborating on the social harms likely to result from blameworthy belief.
 We suggest untying this knot by appeal to Clifford’s implicit Darwininism.
+As has been thoroughly documented by Josipa Petronic, Clifford’s philosophy of science and mathematics was strongly influenced by developments in evolutionary theory from his early undergraduate years at Cambridge onwards (‘Evolutionary Mathematics’).
 The normally staunchly independent-minded Clifford submits in RaW that

 [T]he question about the best conscience will resolve itself into a question about the purpose or function of our conscience – why we have it and what it is good for.
 Now to my mind the simplest and clearest and most profound philosophy that was ever written upon this subject is to be found in the 2nd and 3rd chapters of Mr. Darwin’s Descent of Man.
 (RaW 62)